spacer spacer spacer

 But I got bored.
 I wanted to be in business again.
 So I took a small freelance writing job I had and got a babysitter for a few hours a day so I could grow my freelance writing.
 After a few months, I was making more money than my husband, again.

 Now I understand that I am inherently good at making money and he is not.
 When I first met him, I needed money, and he had enough for a hamburger, which made him a good guy for me to date.
-Now that I have confidence in the workforce, I need the things money can’t buy; my husband is interesting, kind and a great dad, and I feel lucky to have him.
-Sure, we all wish we could marry a millionaire, but you can’t have everything in a spouse, so I made sure the get the important things.
+Now that I have confidence in the workforce, I need the things money can't buy; my husband is interesting, kind and a great dad, and I feel lucky to have him.
+Sure, we all wish we could marry a millionaire, but you can't have everything in a spouse, so I made sure to get the important things.

 By not buying dinner for you, he probably endeared himself to you.
 Seduction gurus like Mystery and Neil Strauss say never to buy a woman drinks or dinner on the first date.